 If you received a referral to the SBA, it’s important to fill out the application and submit it to the SBA by July 5, 2022, for physical disaster loan assistance.

 Why You Should Complete the SBA Application:

-The federal funding process stops at this point for survivors who choose not to apply.
+The federal funding process stops at this point for those who choose not to apply.
 If you apply and are not eligible for a low-interest disaster loan, this may open the door to an additional grant from FEMA.
-If SBA does not approve a loan - or approves a small loan that doesn't cover all of your needs - you may be eligible for an additional FEMA grant assistance to replace essential household items, replace or repair a damaged vehicle, cover storage expenses or meet other disaster-related needs.
+If SBA does not approve a loan – or approves a small loan that doesn't cover all of your needs – you may be eligible for additional FEMA grant assistance to replace essential household items, replace or repair a damaged vehicle, cover storage expenses or meet other disaster-related needs.

 There are important reasons to complete and send the application to the SBA, even if you think you don’t currently need a loan.

 - You may discover in the next few weeks that you were underinsured for the amount of work required to repair or replace your home.
 An SBA low-interest disaster loan may cover some or all of the difference.
 In other words, the SBA may bridge the gap between your recovery costs and the settlement amount.